jantsje/website/content/home/accomplishments.md

   date_end = ""
   description = """This graduate course gives an introduction to the economic analysis of environmental problems for students in the MSc programme Environmental and Resource Management (ERM).
 I teach tutorials and interactive events, such as classroom games.
 I give an (online) lecture about experimental economics.
-I created assignments and assist in grading."""
+I created assignments and assist in grading.
+I programmed several <a href="https://github.com/jantsje/classroom_pgg" target="_blank">online classroom public goods games</a>
+and an <a href="https://github.com/jantsje/classroom_aia" target="_blank">online classroom all-in-water-auction</a>."""